marduk191/Learned-Rounding/README.md

 - `--output "/path/to/output_model.safetensors"`: Output safetensors file path.
 If not provided, it will be created based on the input location and name.
 - `--keep_distillation`: Exclude distillation layers from quantization.
 (Likely not helpful because ComfyUI may use Round-to-Nearest in place of this without further modification.)
 (Default False)
 - `--t5xxl`: Exclude certain layers for T5XXL model compatibility.
 (Default False)
 - `--calib_samples INT`: Number of random samples for calibration.
 Currently only used for bias correction.
-(Default 1024)
+(Default 3072)
 - `--num_iter INT`: Number of optimization iterations per tensor.
 Increasing will result in higher accuracy, but longer offline quantization times.
-(Default 250)
+(Default 500)
+- `--top_k INT`: Top K principal components to descend upon.
+We usually target the top component for ease of descent and accuracy, but you can experiment with more components if 1 isn't working well.
+(Default 1)